OdryGatete/PL-SQL-Oracle_PDB_Assignment-Odry-Gatete-Public/README.md

 I also created an administrative user odry_plsqlauca_28450.

-The database was successfully created and verified using the SHOW PDBS command.
+The database was successfully created.

 Task 2: Create and Delete a PDB